 There are no required textbooks for this class.
 The following textbooks are suggestions as to where students might look for extra information on the topics covered in class.
-These books will be put on reserve at the LPL library (Space Sciences 409): "Accretion Processes in Star Formation" by L. Hartmann (Cambridge Astrophysics) "Astrophysics of Planet Formation" by P. Armitage (Cambridge University Press) "Protoplanetary Dust" by D. Apai and D. Lauretta (Cambridge University Press) "Planetary Sciences" by I. de Pater and J. Lissauer (Cambridge University Press) Classroom Participation Policy and Attendance: Participating in the course and attending lectures and other course events are vital to the learning process.
+These books will be put on reserve at the LPL library (Space Sciences 409):

+"Accretion Processes in Star Formation" by L. Hartmann (Cambridge Astrophysics) "Astrophysics of Planet Formation" by P. Armitage (Cambridge University Press) "Protoplanetary Dust" by D. Apai and D. Lauretta (Cambridge University Press) "Planetary Sciences" by I. de Pater and J. Lissauer (Cambridge University Press)

+Classroom Participation Policy and Attendance: Participating in the course and attending lectures and other course events are vital to the learning process.
 As such, attendance is required at all lectures and discussion section meetings.
-Although attendance will not be formally taken in this class, extra points will be given based on participation (see Grades) and will affect a student's final course grade.
 If you anticipate being absent, are unexpectedly absent, or are unable to participate in class activities, please contact me as soon as possible.
 A student's request for reasonable religious accommodations will be granted, please see http://policy.arizona.edu/human-resources/religious-accommodation-policy for details.
-However: